lynaBoukari/Coding4Integrity/README.md

 - **ML Model**: Classifies exercise difficulty levels and updates exercise metadata.

+- **Neural Network Model**: A neural network model is employed to classify exercise difficulty levels based on exercise text data.
+This model helps in automating the process of categorizing exercises as Easy, Medium, or Hard.

 ## Usage

 1. Admins or Coordinators assign exercise upload tasks to teachers.